-Travelers from across the globe flock to Oak Park, Chicago’s neighbor to the west, to visit the Frank Lloyd Wright Home and Studio, where, from 1889 to 1909, Wright developed a new American architecture—the Prairie style, with its horizontal lines, lowpitched roofs and use of natural materials like brick and wood.
-The Frank Lloyd Wright Trust conducts tours of the home and surrounding neighborhood, which boasts 25 Wrightdesigned buildings within walking distance.
+Travelers from across the globe flock to Oak Park, Chicago’s neighbor to the west, to visit the Frank Lloyd Wright Home and Studio, where, from 1889 to 1909, Wright developed a new American architecture, the Prairie style, with its horizontal lines, low-pitched roofs, and use of natural materials like brick and wood.
+The Frank Lloyd Wright Trust conducts architecture tours of the home and surrounding neighborhood, which boasts 25 Wright-designed buildings within walking distance.

 Also included on Oak Park tours is Wright’s 1905 Unity Temple.
-Built of exposed concrete for a Unitaian congregation after its church had burned to the ground, the cubist masterpiece, now a National Historic Landmark, defied almost every convention of religious architecture.
-The only surviving public structure from Wright’s Prairie period, recently restored Unity Temple has two skylighted spaces—one for worship and one for the congregation’s social gatherings—connected by a central entry foyer.
+Built of exposed concrete for a Unitarian congregation after its church had burned to the ground, the Cubist masterpiece, now a National Historic Landmark, defied almost every convention of religious architecture.
+The only surviving public structure from Wright’s Prairie period, recently restored Unity Temple has two skylighted spaces — one for worship and one for the congregation’s social gatherings — connected by a central entry foyer.
 The harmony of architectural and decorative elements exemplifies his philosophy of organic design.
 As a lifelong member of the church, it was deeply personal project for Wright.
-Late in his career, he said of Unity Temple: “That is my contribution to modern architecture.
+Late in his career, he said of Unity Temple: “That is my contribution to modern architecture.”

 These Oak Park gems and other examples of the genius’s work make up the Illinois Frank Lloyd Wright Trail, an ambitious project unveiled in 2018 by the Illinois Office of Tourism.
 The sign-posted architectural trail features 13 Wright-designed buildings open to the public in nine cities.
 On the South Side of Chicago, the Frederick C. Robie House reemerges this year after a $3 million restoration that reveals Wright’s original 1910 vision of a dwelling place as a work of art, where exterior and interior, furniture and ornament, come together to form an integral whole.
 It is the consummate expression of Wright’s Prairie style A showcase of Wright’s work in downtown Chicago is his 1905-1907 remodeling of the light-filled lobbies and central court of the 11- story Rookery Building, the tallest building in the world at the time it was completed in 1888.

-Fronting the Kankakee River in Kankakee, the B. Harley Bradley House (1900-1901) was likely the first home Wright designed in the Prairie style.
+Fronting the Kankakee River in Kankakee, the B. Harley Bradley House (1900-1901) was likely the first Frank Lloyd Wright house designed in the Prairie style.
 From this location you can embark on a half-hour boat cruise to see other homes along the shore.

 At the southern end of the Wright Trail, Springfield’s lavish 1904 Dana-Thomas House was commissioned by a wealthy socialite for whom money was no object.
 The Illinois State Historic Site has 35 rooms spanning 16 varying levels and encompassing 12,000 square feet of living space.
 Never significantly altered, the maze-like home contains the largest collection of site-specific art and oak furniture designed by Wright himself, including art-glass windows, doors and light fixtures.
 The barrel-vaulted dining room and gallery/ballroom have musician balconies where string quartets would entertain guests.
 Connecting the main living quarters to the gallery and library is a 60-footlong pergola hallway beneath which are a bowling lane, billiard room and walk-in vault.